Floorp-Projects/Floorp/mobile/android/android-components/docs/rfcs/0007-synchronized-releases.md

 ### Branches

-On the Android Components side we will continue to have a `master` branch, which will track GeckoView Nightly and from which we will ship Android Components Nightly versions.
+On the Android Components side we will continue to have a `main` branch, which will track GeckoView Nightly and from which we will ship Android Components Nightly versions.

-For every GeckoView version we will have a matching Android Components release branch (e.g. `releases/89.0`), that we cut from master the day the GeckoView Nightly version becomes Beta.
+For every GeckoView version we will have a matching Android Components release branch (e.g. `releases/89.0`), that we cut from `main` the day the GeckoView Nightly version becomes Beta.
 This branch will continue to track the matching GeckoView version from beta builds to release builds.

 ### Merge day

 On merge day the current Nightly version of GeckoView will become the new Beta version.
-At this point we will cut a matching Android Components release branch, which will continue to track the GeckoView version, while `master` will move on to track the next Nightly version.
+At this point we will cut a matching Android Components release branch, which will continue to track the GeckoView version, while `main` will move on to track the next Nightly version.

 Moving code between components will no longer be needed and the merge day procedure will be reduced to branching and versioning, which will be easier to automate.

 Example: On the day GeckoView 89 Nightly becomes GeckoView Beta 89, we will cut an Android Components 89 release branch which will track GeckoView Beta 89 (which will eventually become the release version of GeckoView 89).
-The `master` branch of Android Components will continue to track GeckoView Nightly 90.
+The `main` branch of Android Components will continue to track GeckoView Nightly 90.

 ### Automation & Bots

 We can continue to bump GeckoView and Android Component versions with our bots.
 The aligned version numbers simplify the process and even allow us to automate releasing and branching too.

-* On `master` a bot will continue to update to the latest GeckoView Nightly version.
-With this change no other version bumps on `master` are needed.
+* On `main` a bot will continue to update to the latest GeckoView Nightly version.
+With this change no other version bumps on `main` are needed.
 * On a release branch (e.g. `releases/89.0`) a bot can update to the latest matching GeckoView version.
 Over time the branch will be bumped from Beta (e.g. 89.0 Beta) to Release versions of GeckoView (e.g. 89.0 release).

 Additionally we could automate: